-If packing up everything for a semester abroad trip in a couple of suitcases seems a little overwhelming …. this post is for you!
-Here’s how to make sure you’ll pack everything you’ll ever need during a week long trip or an entire semester living abroad.
+If packing up everything for a semester abroad trip in a couple of suitcases seems a little overwhelming …. just use this packing list.

 - Make (Hardcore) Categories